When you believe in a cause, it becomes your baby, and one of the hardest things to do is let go of its name.

 For decades now I have been writing, speaking and working with others to create change on issues — issues with names you’ve heard — like climate change, gender equality, protecting the natural environment, and universal access to educational and economic opportunities.

-But just when it seems the pure volume of words will make them all but meaningless, I am struck again by their impact and potential to be counter-productive.
+But just when it seems the pure volume of words will make them all but meaningless, I am struck again by the impact of words and their potential to be counter-productive.
 The way we talk affects the way people think.
 If you don’t use words well, then you're denying yourself potential supporters, sponsors, donors, and even values-driven paying customers.

 Here’s why I stopped using the names of causes I believe in, and what to do instead.

 This is a topic I’ve written on before — here and there, for example.
 Yet today’s polarized public conversations and the release of a new edition of George Lakoff’s “Don’t Think of an Elephant” stirred again what I know about the relevance and risks of word choice in communication for change.

 For context, let’s look at a few framing basics.

 - “Frames are mental structures that shape the way we see the world.
 As a result, they shape the goals we seek, the plans we make, the way we act, and what counts as a good or bad outcome of our actions.
 Reframing is changing the way the public sees the world. . . .
 Because language activates frames, new language is required for new frames.
 Thinking differently requires speaking differently.”